scottlowe/l-system-fun/README.md

 I'd planned to use [keywords](http://clojure.org/data_structures#toc8) for all the map keys, however, it turns out that whilst the Clojure reader will allow `:A`, `:B` or `:+`, it does not presently allow `:[` or `:]`.
 Later, it transpired that it's better to use characters anyway, since they are each   returned when the pattern string is seq'ed.

-Clojure's keywords are similar to Ruby's symbols, and a single character is represented by a backslash preceding the character symbol, e.g. `\F` or `\A`.
+Clojure's keywords are similar to Ruby's symbols.
+In clojure, a single character is represented by a backslash preceding the character symbol, e.g. `\F` or `\A`.

 The strings grow rapidly with each successive production (generation) 'n'.
 Output from my REPL: